The colder months are creeping in and those comfort meals are starting to make their way to the tables.

 - Transfer the mince mixture (depending on how many people this is serving) to an oven proof dish and lay the garlic bread slices on the top, scatter over the cheese and return to the oven until the cheese is melted and golden.

-Serve with a side of mashed potatoes and tenderstem broccoli if you wish.
+- Serve with a side of mashed potatoes and tenderstem broccoli for a tasty meal.